Derivita & The 2 Sigma Problem

 Bloom's Three Conditions

 Same students.
 Same time.
 Same materials.
 The tutored group's average student outperformed 98% of the conventionally taught group.
+Notably, the distribution also narrowed — students clustered closer to the higher mean, meaning fewer were left behind.

 He didn't just name the problem.
+He mapped the solution.

 Bloom identified the alterable variables that most move student achievement — ranked by effect size.
 Most educational technology addresses the low-impact variables.
 Derivita was designed to address the high-impact ones.
 The variables marked below are what Derivita directly operationalizes.

-| Variable | Effect Size | How Derivita Addresses It |
+| Variable | Effect Size | How Derivita Leverages It |

 |---|---|---|